-Naturally, Google is one of the most powerful ways to find anything and anyone online—when you know how to use it.
+Naturally, Google is one of the most powerful ways to discover great companies — when you know how to use it.
 Here’s a quick primer on some basic Google-fu that you can use to narrow down your search for your next dream job.

 Google lets you search specific sites’ public content simply by typing